google/differential-privacy/python/README.md

 More detailed definitions and references about PLDs can be found [in our supplementary pdf document](https://github.com/google/differential-privacy/tree/main/common_docs/Privacy_Loss_Distributions.pdf).

-We test this library on Linux with Python version 3.7.
+Our library only support Python version >= 3.9.
+We test this library on Linux with Python version 3.9.
 If you experience any problems, please file an issue on GitHub, also for other platforms or Python versions.

 ## Examples